cybex-gmbh/transmorpher/README.md

 To forward incoming requests from the CDN to your media server, configure your Transmorpher media server as an origin.
 For more information on configuring origins in CloudFront see the [documentation page](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html).

+In order to properly use the API you need to either:
+1. add a rule to not cache anything under `/api/*`
+1. publish the Transmorpher media server under an additional domain that is not behind the CDN

 #### Video specific configuration